Fender Flare Buyer's Guide

 OE fender flare style

 OE fender flares make your car look seamless and fresh without affecting its factory look.
 These fender flares can hide minor body rust or damage.

 Street-style fender flare

 These fender flares have a smaller profile than OE-style fender flares.
 Street-style offers a sleek and low-profile appearance for your vehicle.
 This style is ideal for people who want to go for that classy, show-room style.

-How to choose a fender flare for you
+Things to consider when buying a replacement fender flare a fender flare for you

 Choosing the right fender flare for you will mostly depend on your vehicle’s year, make, model.
 That’s because fender flares are extensions of your vehicle and are designed to be custom fit.
 You don’t want any gaps between your fender flares and your fender.